 “As we listened to the news on Voice of America radio, we were shocked and disoriented.
 It was deeply disturbing, as it forced us to view our country from afar in a manner for which we were totally unprepared,” Wortham said.

-Although her time in Peace Corps showed her that international relations was not her intended career field, it gave Wortham the opportunity for self-reflection and growth.
+Although her time in the Peace Corps showed her that international relations was not her intended career field, it gave Wortham the opportunity for self-reflection and growth.

 “Because we volunteers were of diverse backgrounds, different ages and levels of education, being a PCV involved not only the development of transcultural appreciation of our Tanzanian hosts, but also of each other,” said Wortham.

 Interested in philosophy and history, Wortham began penning essays.
 She branched into media, working as an editorial researcher and then assistant editor at Esquire.
 Wortham also created public service announcements for radio and wrote freelance articles.

 “Working in the media was truly an educational and broadening experience for me,” Wortham said.
 “In broadcast media, I got to see how news was gathered, edited, and reported.”